efficientgo/e2e/README.md

 	}
 ```

-You can set it either through command line parameters or `t.Setenv("DOCKER_CPUS", "...")`.
+You can set it either through command line parameters or `t.Setenv("E2E_DOCKER_CPUS", "...")`.

+Alternatively, you could pass `WithCPUs` through environment options so that some e2e test would have permanently reduced available CPU time.

 See what values you can pass to the `--cpus` flag on [Docker website](https://docs.docker.com/config/containers/resource_constraints/#configure-the-default-cfs-scheduler).